personam-solis/markdown-docs/Docker.md

 <br>

 ## **Building An Image**
 To build an image you simply need to be in the local directory of the `Dockerfile` or tell it where the file is.
+All build commands are read from the `Dockerfile` top-down.
 Additional options past the tag are not required but highly encouraged.

+When an image is being built it will create a local cache of each stanza so that only changed sections of the image are built while the others are called from the cache.
+This incredibly speeds up the image build time for minor changes.

+**ALWAYS KEEP FREQUENTLY CHANGED ITEMS AS THE LAST STEP IN THE DOCKER FILE TO ENSURE FAST BUILD TIME**

 > If you are publishing to a repository and *not* local, then you need to tag the image as: `<USERNAME>/<IMAGE>:<OPTIONAL_TAG>`